eddycordoba/Dynamic-Web-Scraper-Using-Python-/README.md

 # Use of dummy data!
 print("This is a sample of the kind of data that can be scraped with the project.
 Actual data has been anonymized and replaced with fictional data.")
 ```

+Below is a photo of a sample of the final results with the scraped data stored in tabular form (CSV, Spreadsheet) and ready to be utilized (Lead generation for businesses in this sample).

 **Note**: This is a sample of the kind of data that can be scraped with the project.
 Actual data has been anonymized and replaced with fictional data.

 ## Features and Functionality